onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ### 14. Check that custom strings can be passed
 (on any browser)

-0. Go to latest JsFiddle
+1. Go to latest JSFiddle
-1. Add the following options to the `Onfido.init` initialisation params:
+2. Add the following options to the `Onfido.init` initialisation params:
     ```javascript
     language: {
         locale: 'fr',
         phrases: {'welcome.title': 'Ouvrez votre nouveau compte bancaire'}
     }
     ```
-2. Then the title on the welcome screen should be 'Ouvrez votre nouveau compte bancaire'
+3. Then the title on the welcome screen should be 'Ouvrez votre nouveau compte bancaire'

 ### 15. Overriding strings for a supported language
 (on any browser)

-0. Go to latest JsFiddle
+0. Go to latest JSFiddle
 1. Add the following options to the `Onfido.init` initialisation params:
   ```javascript
   language: {